sozelfist/Python-Fundamentals/README.md

 - Linked List
 - Stack
 - Queue
+- Binary Tree
-- Tree
+- Binary Search Tree
 - Graph
 - Heap
+- Bloom Filter
+- Disjoin Set
+- Trie
+- Priority Queue
+- Skip List
+- Hash Table
-- Other data structures will be updated later
+- And many more data structures will be updated later

 ## Algorithms

 - Sorting algorithms (Bubble sort, Insertion sort, Selection sort, etc.)
 - Searching algorithms (Linear search, Binary search, etc.)
-- Other type of algorithms will be updated later
+- Graph Algorithms
+- Backtracking Algorithms
+- Dynamic Programming
+- Greedy Algorithms
+- Brute Force Algorithms

 Each concept and data structure has been thoroughly documented with clear explanations and examples to help you understand how they work and how to use them effectively.
 I also provide test cases for each implementation to ensure that they are working correctly.